kodeartist/winkcms/README.md

 Thank you for considering to use blink!
 The documentation guide can be found in the [Blink documentation](#).
+If you are interested in Contributing to Blink, please email [sirkode@gmail.com]

 ## Security Vulnerabilities